sorgmi/aco_tsp/README.md

-# aco_tsp
-Ant Colony Optimization algorithm for the Travelling Salesman Problem
+### Ant Colony Optimization for mTSP

+Java Implementation of the paper ["Ant colony system: a cooperative learning approach to the traveling salesman problem"](http://people.idsia.ch/~luca/acs-ec97.pdf) by Marco Dorigo.

+Solves the *Multiple Traveling Salesman Problem (mTSP)* using *Ant Colony Optimization (ACO)*.